ABOUT ME RESUME

 DESIGN SCOPE

-We first conducted an online survey, inviting potential passengers to share their experience and expectations with ride-sharing.
+We first conducted an online survey, inviting 50+ riders to share their experience and expectations with ride-sharing.

-When asked about riding with autonomous cars, 70% of participants expressed concerns on safety as well as how to interact with the car during the ride.
-This leads us to think about a severe question:
+When asked about riding with autonomous cars, 70% of participants expressed concerns on safety as well as how to interact with the car during the ride, however, 50% of them still wanna try the autonomous ridesharing service.

 After the survey, we would like to delve deeper into the real-world scenarios of ride-sharing experience.
-Therefore, we interviewed 5+ participants of their most recent/ impressive ride-sharing experience.
-Here’s one story shared by our participant:
+Therefore, we conducted a 30 minutes interview sessions with 5+ participants.

 During the interview process, we found that many potential users would choose ride-sharing services in unfamiliar places, concern about getting lost, language barriers, and complex transit systems.